Infrastructure credentials

 CAP_SYS_ADMINcapability on the executor container - The nsjail binary and sandbox rootfs (included in Tracecat images)

 nsjail is not supported on macOS or Windows.
-These platforms can only use the
+Use the